ryanaltvater/generator-liquid/README.md

 ### <a name="commands-vagrant"></a>[Vagrant](https://vagrantup.com)

-There's a `config.php` file embedded in the Liquid theme that displays the Vagrant configuration settings for the project.
+There's a `config.php` file embedded in the `public` folder that displays the Vagrant configuration settings for the project.
 Once Vagrant is running, you can access the file, locally, at http://192.168.33.10/config.php.

 ##### Start/Resume server